 Attachment based Family Therapy

-Despite the importance of supporting adolescent developmental needs such as individuation, autonomy and identity, parents continue to be a vital presence in young people's lives.
+However, parents continue to be a vital presence in young people's lives.
 A growing body of evidence indicates that family based therapies may be the most effective intervention for many of the typical problems that adolescents experience, such as running away, depression and attempted suicide, truancy and school refusal, substance abuse, adolescent violence and many delinquent behaviours.

 Attachment based treatment for parents produces significant reductions in adolescent’s attachment anxiety, attachment avoidance and affect dysregulation, and in turn these changes predict decreases in levels of problem behaviour.